How to Find a Supplier for the Product You Want to Import

 Make Sure Supplier Can Keep Up With the Demand

-Once your list of potential companies ready and willing to supply the product you wish to import has been narrowed down, making sure they're able to keep up with customer demand is a next important step.
+Once your list of potential companies ready and willing to supply the product you wish to import has been narrowed down, making sure they're able to keep up with customer demand is the next important step.
 Here are some ways to check:

 - Research production capabilities.
 Google the supplier entities and/or refer back to the four trade platforms mentioned above for information on company size, sales volume, the number of employees, etc.